 To avoid this situation, make sure you discuss communication style with your potential CPA.
 How do they answer simple questions?
 Do they like to talk on the phone, meet in person or will email work?
 What is your preferred style?
 It’s no good having a CPA on your team if you’re not getting the support and resources you need in a manner that works for you.

-Choosing the right CPA is one of those critical decisions in your business that should not be made quickly or lightly.
+Choosing the right CPA is one of those critical decisions in your business.
+This should not be made quickly or lightly.
 Asking the above 3 questions is key to ensuring your CPA is the perfect fit for your business.
 While most CPAs will likely fill out your tax forms adequately, having the right CPA is about so much more than that.
 A strong CPA by your side will ensure that you are staying on top of tax law changes, able to take advantage of tax-saving opportunities and better equipped to make the right strategic decisions in your business.